Sitefinity/Telerik.Sitefinity.Translations.TranslationsCom/README.md

 	</tbody>
 </table>

-### Sync methods
+**Sync methods**
-The following table lists the methods and the order in which they are called during the synchronization of the translations:
+Methods below are listed in the order, in which they are called during the synchronization of the translations:
 <table>
 	<thead>
 		<tr>